 - Reminders and a well-crafted email invite can further draw participants to your survey

-Proper response rates are an important component of a successful online survey.
+Proper survey response rate are an important component of a successful online survey.
 It is a useful gauge on whether the desired number of participants for a survey can be achieved or whether additional steps need to be taken to boost survey participation.
 Regular monitoring of response rates also helps ensure a healthy survey-taking environment for your customer base.
 If overall participation is declining, that will signal the need for further investigation or a change in your survey research processes.
 Read our Definitive Guide to Effective Online Surveys for more details on improving survey response rates.